jambonbill/MIDIUSB-OPA/README.md

 # MIDIUSB-OPA

-MIDI-USB arduino sketch, with a "convenient" midi implementation, for the OPA-FM synth shield
+MIDI-USB Arduino (Leonardo) sketch, with a proper midi implementation, for the fredslab.net/opa/ OPA-FM synth shield

---

 Done:
 --